jrockwv/Sprint-Challenge--JavaScript/README.md

 2. What is the difference between a function and a method?

-a method is a function with a function inside of it where as a function just has keys and values.
+a method is a property that is = to a functionw here as a function just has keys and values.

 3. What is closure?